amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 22 -*
+*Snippet 22*

 Glyphs uses unicode, so whatever we put as text will become an icon.
-Lets place these icons then
+Now in the ControlBar lets put these unicodes instead.

 > components/ControlBar.qml